Polina-Goroshko/test_task/README.md

 <b>Necessary environment</b>: a Linux-based computer (it should be a NFS-server), a Linux-based virtual machine (it should be a NFS-client) installed on it.
 They should be connected via a network.
 A Linux-based computer (a NFS-server) should have ssh.
 A Linux-based virtual machine should have ssh and 2 network adapters (NAT and a Host-only adapter named vboxnet0 (by default)).
 A programme should be executed on a Linux-based computer (a NFS-server).

 <b>Necessary steps for NFS installation</b>:
-  1. Install NFS on both a server (a Linux-based computer) and a client (a Linux-based virtual machine).
-On Ubuntu 16.04 (for example) you can do it with a command "sudo apt install nfs-kernel-server nfs-common"
+  1. To install NFS on both a server (a Linux-based computer) and a client (a Linux-based virtual machine) on Ubuntu 16.04 (for example) you can run a command "sudo apt install nfs-kernel-server nfs-common"
   2. Check (on both a server and a client) if a NFS-server is correctly installed.
 You can do it with a command "rpcinfo -p | grep nfs"
   3. Check (on both a server and a client) if NFS is supported on a kernel level.
 You can do it with a command "cat /proc/filesystems | grep nfs".
 If it is not supported on a kernel level, run a command "modprobe nfs" to load a kernel's module manually